go-pkgz/auth/README.md

 ### Confirmed authentication

-This is another non-oauth2 provider allowing user-confirmed authentication, for example by email or slack or telegram.
-This is done by adding confirmed provided with  `auth.AddConfirmProvider`.
+Another non-oauth2 provider allowing user-confirmed authentication, for example by email or slack or telegram.
+This is done by adding confirmed provider with `auth.AddConfirmProvider`.

 ```go
     msgTemplate := "Confirmation email, token: {{.Token}}"